Marc-Morcos/DatabaseWordCounter/README.md

 ```
 python otherDataFromStudies.py
 ```
-and the outputs will also appear under "Output/otherData"
+and the outputs will appear under "Output/otherData"